NeuroTechX/ntx_slack_archive/random.md

  >set up a time to talk to professors (whether or not you're in their classes) about their research. professors are busy but cannot resist the opportunity to talk about their work

+4/4/2017 4:15 PM

+ **karchie** :

+ >occasionally those conversations turn into working in their lab, summer or school year. usually just support work but being in a lab and listening to what's going on can teach a lot